LarsTinnefeld/distaster-response-pipeline/README.md

 - sklearn

 ## Objectives <a name="objectives"></a>
 The main goal of the ETL Disaster Response Pipeline is to categorize messages through an algorithm and displaying the result on the screen.
 This is helpting to streamline the process of prioritizing messages and providing a fast overview of the potential content (disaster category).
 The application is based on NLP processing of existing messages.
-The machine learning process initially analyses texts which are flagged with disaster category labels and learns in this way to prdict which texy is linked to which disaster classes.
+The machine learning process initially analyses texts which are flagged with disaster category labels and learns in this way to predict which text is linked to which disaster class.

 ## Approach <a name="approach"></a>
 For the development of the application, the ETL pipeline was initially drafted and tested in Jupyter Notebooks, and then transfered to files which were in the end responsible to perform the training process.

 1) The ETL pipeline consists of following process steps:
-- **Extract** the data from a data source from a data source (in this case two csv files)
+- Extract the data from a data source from a data source (in this case two csv files)
-- **Transform** the data through data cleaning, sparating the category classes in individual labels, merging the information to a combined data table and saving that table in a sql database
+- Transform the data through data cleaning, sparating the category classes in individual labels, merging the information to a combined data table and saving that table in a sql database
-- **Load** the data to a sql database
+- Load the data to a sql database
+This process is executed in `process_data.py` and prepared in the Jupyter notebook `ETL_Pipeline_Preparation.ipynb`.

 2) Machine learning process:
 - Extract data from database